Isrofilov/WinControlBot/README.md

 ## Security

 Make sure to keep your Telegram bot token secure and only add trusted user IDs to the `AUTHORIZED_USERS` list.
+The bot includes a confirmation system for critical actions like shutdown and restart to prevent accidental triggering.

 ## License